YongoDavid/DEMO-2024-DECEMBER/README.md

 DEC 14
 New day , new grind!!
-the dependency issue i was having with the chat app has beenn resolved , i had to switch to using yarn instead of npm i uses normally. i have been making more UI changes and the application is looking alright soo far.
+the dependency issue i was having with the chat app has been resolved , i had to switch to using yarn instead of npm i uses normally. i have been making more UI changes and the application is looking alright soo far.

 DEC 15